 Alice’s new story “What Comes to Hand Must be Faced” was published in December 2017 in the Open Journal of Arts & Letters.

 “Life Sentences,” the third in a trilogy of stories set on an island in Puget Sound, will be published by Amarillo Bay in October 2018.
-A story set in Paris, “J’arrive,” has been accepted for publication by Calyx in 2019.
+A story set in Paris, “J’arrive,” has been accepted for publication by Calyx in the Winter/Spring 2019 issue.

 Featured Story: After Giselle